microsoft/pxt-arcade/docs/skillmap/mole/mole2.md

 ## {5.
 Check Your Game!}

-Let's test the action in the bigger game window!

 - :binoculars: Test your project in the game window to see how it works!

-Try using the on-screen joypad or the arrow keys on your keyboard to move the hammer around the screen.
+Try using the on-screen joypad (or the arrow keys on your keyboard) to move the hammer around the screen.